babel-utils/babel-plugin-tester/README.md

 expect(() => throw new Error('throw expression')).toThrow('throw expression');
 ```

-Before being evaluated, this file's contents will have whitespace trimmed and
+Before being evaluated, this file's contents will have whitespace trimmed, line
-line endings [converted][55].
+endings [converted][55], and then get [formatted by prettier][38].

 Note that this file cannot appear in the same directory as [`code.js`][57] or
 [`output.js`][54].
 If more than one `exec.*` file exists in a directory, the